 Do you know where your supplements are made?
 Some are made overseas in facilities that don’t adhere to US standards.
 That’s why it’s really important to understand where your supplements come from and how they’re made.

-Balance ONE Candida Cleanse is made in the state of Oregon in a GMP-certified facility that complies with all the latest standards.
-And all of the ingredients are rigorously tested before use.
+Balance ONE CandAssist is made in the state of Oregon in a GMP-certified facility that complies with all the latest standards.
+All of the ingredients are rigorously tested before use.

 This is a common mistake that I see with anti-Candida formulations.
 Including probiotic bacteria in an anti-Candida formula is a bad idea because most antifungal herbs also exhibit some antibiotic activity.
 For example, garlic is an effective Candida-killer but it is also a mild antibiotic.